Aubrey Huff: Politics

-Huff has supported the policies of former President Donald Trump, and made controversial statements considered sexist, transphobic, and violent in nature.
+Huff has supported the policies of current President Donald Trump, and has made controversial statements considered sexist, transphobic, and violent in nature.
 In November 2019, a comment Huff posted on Twitter went viral.
 He stated: "Getting my boys trained up on how to use a gun in the unlikely event @BernieSanders beats @realDonaldTrump in 2020.
 In which case knowing how to effectively use a gun under socialism will be a must."
 The tweet was accompanied by a photo of a smiling Huff wearing a pro-Trump T-shirt at a shooting range, holding a used target with many bullet holes in it, and accompanied by two children (presumed to be his sons) whose faces were out of the frame of the picture.

 In early January 2020, Huff was criticized after tweeting in response to a comment on the site which talked about invading Iran and kidnapping women from the country.
 He wrote: "Let's get a flight over and kidnap about 10 each.
 We can bring them back here as they fan us and feed us grapes, amongst other things."
 Huff later claimed the tweets were satirical, and continued to post similar tweets.

 In mid-January 2020, when the Giants promoted Alyssa Nakken to be an assistant coach, making her the first full-time female assistant coach in the history of MLB, Huff tweeted: "I got in trouble for wearing a thong in my own clubhouse when female reporters were present.
 Can't imagine how it will play out with a full time female coach running around.
 This has #metoo & #BelieveAllWomen written all over it.
 Only in @SFGiants."
 And then: "Couldn't imagine taking baseball instruction from an ex female softball player.
 Have fun with that @bcraw35 @bbelt9 @BusterPosey."